C Programming Puzzles & Exercises

 Sphere Online Judge (SPOJ)

-SPOJ is essentially a large database of programming problems in various languages.
+SPOJ is essentially a large database of programming problems in a variety of languages.

 Here, you can select your preferred programming language and check out exercises to solve in that particular language.
 The above link will take you to their index of C programming exercises.